Robert Plamondon's Poultry Pages: Practical and Fun!

 The books in this list cover everything from backyard poultrykeeping to full-scale commercial operation.
 I've thrown in a few tangentially related books, too, such as The Egg and I and 365 Ways to Cook Chicken.

 Success With Baby Chicks, by Robert Plamondon.
 Norton Creek Press, 2003.
 (Hey, that's me!)
 Amazon.com average rating: This 155-page book is the most comprehensive guide to raising chicks that I've ever seen, if I do say so myself.
 It's the outgrowth of a great deal of trial and error and almost as much library research.
 It reveals all sorts of practical ways of getting your day-oldchicks safely through the brooding period, and includes many Lost Secrets of the Ancient Master of Poultry that have been forgotten since the decline of small farm flocks in the Fifties.
 See the description here.
-You can order this book from Amazon.com.
+You can order this book directly from me, or from Amazon.com.

 The Dollar Hen, Milo Hastings, Arcadia Press, 1909.
 Reprinted by Norton Creek Press, April, 2003.
 This is my favorite poultry book.
 It covers free-range poultrykeeping and practical poultry farming in a concise, practical manner, and provided me with useful knowledge and inspiration 90 years after its publication.
 Hastings became the poultry scientist at the Kansas Experiment Station, but was given no facilities for poultrykeeping experiments.
 So he decided to do a survey of how the poultry industry actually operated, from actual farm practices through wholesalers to retailers to the end user.
 This gave him a practical understanding of all aspects of the industry, which he imparts with vigor and acid humor.
 Hastings totally lacks the romanticism and impracticality of most poultry writers, and goes out of his way to kick them in the pants a few times.
 Hastings is also the only poultry scientist to write a classic work of science fiction (City of Endless Night, 1919).
 He later became active in the "physical culture" health-food and exercise movement of the 1920s.
-This original edition is almost impossible to find, but my reprint edition is readily available from Amazon.com.
+This original edition is almost impossible to find, but my reprint edition is readily available from me and from Amazon.com.

 Genetics of the Fowl, by F. B. Hutt.
 Norton Creek Press, 2003.
 This book is the bible of chicken breeders.
 Long out of print, I have just brought it back as one of the Norton Creek Classics.
 Hutt was an amazing man.
 He did pioneering work on a number of aspects in animal breeding, including work on selecting for disease resistance.
 The book dates back to 1949, but it is sufficiently up to date for the poultry fancier or the practical poultrykeeper.
 The only sizable omission is the lack of information on modern hybrid broilers, which were developed after 1949.
 Still, this book is infinitely more readable than the works that have been written since, and is also much more affordable.
 See the description here.
-You can order this book from Amazon.com.
+You can order this book directly from me or from Amazon.com.

 Feeding Poultry: The Classic Guide to Poultry Nutrition, by G. F. Heuser.
 Norton Creek Press, 2003.
 Another of our Norton Creek Classics.
 Like Hutt, Heuser was a poultry scientist at Cornell University during the early days of poultry research.
 Feeding Poultry is a reprint of the 1955 second edition, which retained all of the earlier material on subjects such as the nutritional value of free range, while adding new material on topics like vitamin B-12 and high-energy rations.
 Thus we get the best of the old lore plus the best of the new.
 Much more readable than the usual nutrition book.
 See the description here.
-You can order this book from Amazon.com.
+You can order this book directly from me or from Amazon.com.

 coverChickens in Your Backyard: A Beginner's Guide, by Rick and Gail Luttmann.
 Rodale Press, 1976.
 This book is a perennial favorite, and why not?
 It's fun to read, it's inspirational, it's relatively brief, and it's inexpensive.
 If you've kept poultry before, you can probably skip this one (buy Storey's Guide to Raising Poultry, below, instead).
 But if you're a beginner to backyard poultry, start here.